 Laying the ground work

 THE FUTURE:

 This site is important to all Windermere's citizens.
-There are another 50+ plots of unused land which could be brought back into community use.
-If this project is successful, the movement towards communal horticulture and all the benefits it brings will grow and grow.
+This project is proving to be successful, then there is a movement towards communal horticulture and all the benefits it brings will grow and grow.